How Can Pain Management Plan Help You?

 September 4, 2019

 For the most part, the word “pain management” generates haunting visions of pain medicine, dramatic changes in lifestyle, and costly bills for doctors.
-This same sentence paints a much rosier picture in the globe of sports medicine in OKC.
+At Oklahoma Spine & Pain Management, we offer affordable, non-invasive pain management techniques.

 Pain Management Plan

-It’s time to stop focusing on pain pills as an alternative to reduce orthopedic injury pain.
-Check with your doctor for ideas, but understand that there are many safer, cheaper, and more efficient ways to use physical therapy to decrease pain.
+It’s time to stop focusing on pain pills as the only way to reduce orthopedic injury pain.
+Check with your doctor for ideas; there are many safer ways, including physical therapy, to decrease pain.

 Ice